 They’ll need to contact us so that we can talk through and assess the situation with them.

 Your attorney can manage your card and make repayments to it.

-Your attorney can make payments to your mortgage and help to manage it on your behalf, but they can’t borrow more money.
+Your attorney can make payments to your mortgage and help to manage it on your behalf.

 A power of attorney agreement allows an attorney to deal with your mortgage and property, unless you have stated otherwise within the document.
 You or your attorney can talk to us to find out more.

 What an attorney isn’t allowed to do

 - Run up an overdraft on your account

 - Take out a loan in your name.

 Safeguarding and security